meetarora10/meetarora10/README.md

- -👋 Hi, I’m Meet Arora
+ 👋 Hi, I’m Meet Arora
- -🌱 I’m currently learning react.js

 <!---
 meetarora10/meetarora10 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.